PAWorkzoneAutomation/PAWorkzoneAutomation.github.io/Project activity by year.rst

 Processing GPS Data:

-* `DataProcessing_GPS_GPSConversionMethods`_: A repo sharing the algorithms used for GPS conversions, e.g. LLA to ENU.
+* `DataProcessing_GPS_GPSConversionMethods`_: A repo sharing the algorithms used for GPS conversions, e.g. LLA to ENU (cloned from IVSG on 2023 04 03).

 Maps and scenarios: